ieee-uiuc/TAG-Embedded/tutorials/week1/c_tutorial.md

 };
 // Here we use the "struct" keyword to tell the compiler that this is how a RectPrism struct should look.
 Now, whenever we want to create a actual RectPrism struct the compiler knows what we are referring to.

-// To create a struct we simply say.
+// To create a struct we simply use the "struct" keyword.
 Unfortunately whenever you declare or create a struct you must specify the struct keyword in front.
-This just tells the compiler not to try and evaluate it as a normal type. (you can get around this using typedef and other methods, but I won't walk about it here). struct RectPrism rect;
+This just tells the compiler not to try and evaluate it as a normal type. (you can get around this using typedef and other methods, but I won't talk about it here). struct RectPrism rect;
 rect.w = 13;
 rect.h = 15;